You may be wondering?

 - the cost of appointment reminder fees

 - the credit card and EFTPOS processing fees

-- the cost of my professional clinical supervision
+- the cost of our professional clinical supervision

-- the cost of undertaking my compulsory professional development as required by AHPRA.
+- the cost of undertaking our compulsory professional development as required by AHPRA.

-- the cost of specialised training that I undertake to serve my clients to the best of my ability
+- the cost of specialised training that we undertake to serve our clients

-- the cost of maintaining my professional library and resources
+- the cost of maintaining our professional library and resources

 As you may be aware, the Australian Psychological Society (APS) recommended fee is $267 as of July 2021.
 This is the fee they recommend that psychologists need to charge in order to run their businesses and receive a reasonable income.

-Currently, I do not charge that as I want to make my fee accessible to the people I serve.
+Currently, we do not charge that as we want to make our fee accessible to the people we serve.